cswluo/CrossX/README.md

 ## Implementation

+Our implementation is based on PyTorch(>1.0), CUDA 9.0, and Python 3.5.

 A "x-imdb.py" is provided for each dataset to generate Python pickle files, which are then used to prepare train/val/trainval/test data.
 Run "x-imdb.py" in the folder of your dataset to generate corresponding pickle file (imdb.pkl) should be the very first step.

 - demo.py is used to train your own CrossX model from scratch.